Coprosma rotundifolia: Description

 Coprosma rotundifolia can grow to a large bushy shrub of up to 6 m tall.
 It has small, wide-angled divaricated branches.
 The branches bear small, tapered leaves 15-25 mm to 10-20 mm that end in a sharp tip.
 The leaves are opposite each other.
 At the base of the leaf, the stalk is subtended by a small, tooth-like stipule that is blunt and rounded at the base.

 The leaves are mainly pale green, often with purple blotches, and covered in short to long soft hairs, particularly on the edges of the leaf.
 The lamina is very thin with veins that are visible on both sides of the leaf.
 Domatia are present on the surface of leaves between veins, on the midrib, and near the edges on the underside of the leaf.

 It produces orange to red fruit.
 This fruit is about 4-5 mm in diameter and grows on short branches separate from other branches supporting foliage.
 Flowers occur in clusters between September and November.

 Etymology

-The Maori name for the small-leaved, divaricating forms of coprosma is mikimiki.
+The Māori name for the small-leaved, divaricating forms of coprosma is mikimiki.
 The word Coprosma originates from the Greek kopros meaning "dung" and osme meaning "odour", because some Coprosma species smell like dung.
 The word rotundifolia originates from two Latin words: rotundus meaning "round" and folium meaning "leaf".